yuzhimanhua/HIMECat/README.md

   "product": [
     "B004DLPXAO"
   ],
-  "text": "works really great only had a problem when it was updated but they fixed it right away just love it very user friendly", "labels": [
+  "text": "works really great only had a problem when it was updated but they fixed it right away ...", "labels": [
     "Apps-for-Android",
     "Books-&-Comics"